What is the Kedarnath Temple?

 According to the mythology, after the Mahabharat sage, Vyasa advise Pandavas to meet Lord Shiva to seek forgiveness for killing their kin during the war.
 When Lord Shiva knows this they hide in the form of a bull and hide him into a cattle on the hill.
 Pandavas successfully find him in between the cattle Lord Shiva tried to hide into the ground so he shrinks himself under the ground, suddenly one of the Pandav brother Bheem grabbed his tail to seek forgiveness from his sins so the half fort of this bull will remain as a form of black stone which is known as Kedarnath.
 The remaining part will found in Nepal which is famous by the name of Pashupatinath temple.

-Kedarnath Temple Opening Dates 2020
+Kedarnath Temple Opening schedule

 This year the yatra and the visit of Kedarnath will start from April and ends up to September and the busiest seasons of this temple between Aprils to June before the rainy season starts.
 This year in 2020 the yatra will be stopped due to the pandemic effects of Covid-19 the whole India is facing the lockdown situation.